You want smart political talk without the meltdowns?

 It was pretty interesting what he sent.

-And it was mapped, you know, the best and worst U.S. uh states for saving money in 2025.
+And it was mapped, you know, the best and worst U.S. states for saving money in 2025.

 And it has different colors.

-And interestingly, the states where you can it's easiest to save money are states that are red states.
+And interestingly, the states where you can, it's easiest to save money are states that are red states.

-And then you go to the then you go to the deep blue states.
+And then you go to the, then you go to the deep blue states.

 And for example, my free state of Florida is the fifth easiest state to save money, and Texas is number three.

-Um South Dakota's number seven.
+South Dakota is number seven.

 I mean, there's nothing on this list that would surprise anybody.